 W.H.
 Auden wrote, “A poet is, before anything else, a person who is passionately in love with language.”
 But what exactly makes a poem a poem?
-You will explore this question while attending an eight-week workshop, probing the various elements of this genre: rhythm, cadence, stanzaic structure, metre, image, voice and metaphoric language.
-You will attempt a variety of poetic forms such as the sonnet, glosa and villanelle and will read examples of published work.
+You will explore this question while attending an eight-week poetry workshop, probing the various elements of this genre: rhythm, cadence, stanzaic structure, metre, image, and metaphoric language.
+You will attempt a variety of poetic forms such as the sonnet, ghazal, pantoum and read examples of published work.
 Over the course of eight weeks, you will create, workshop and revise a short portfolio of your own poems.

-- Developing a personal writing style in your poetry with a sensitivity to the sounds, moods, and evocative effects of the language
+- Demonstrate a personal writing style with a sensitivity to the sounds, moods, and evocative effects of the language.

-The topics for this course can to vary but you can expect a variety of in-class exercises, readings, theory, group work, and discussions on topics such as:
+Students can expect a variety of in-class exercises, readings, theory, group work, and discussions on the following topics:

 - What Makes a Poem a Poem?

 - Meter and Sonnet

 - Poetic Forms (Elegy, Ghazal, Blues, Pantoum, etc.)

 - Contemporary Poetry